sophiemeakin/pepbp/README.md

-# Modelling the effect of post-exposure prophylaxis for high-risk contacts on outbreak transmission and control
+# *pepbp*: Modelling the effect of post-exposure prophylaxis for high-risk contacts on outbreak transmission and control